hackerbirds/x-wing-rust/README.md

 ```

 The crate in its current state will not be uploaded to crates.io because it simply isn't ready to be used in production--something that most people assume when they look for crates there, especially for cryptography.

-# Design considerations

-This crate makes it difficult to accidentally leak/keep secrets/one-time values in memory.
-The structures will zeroize and drop all the secrets/one-time values after usage.
-You must consume `XWingEncapsulator`/`XWingDecapsulator` to encapsulate/decapsulate the values.
-If needed, secrets also implement a constant-time `PartialEq` through the `subtle` crate.

-Serializing/deserializing secret values is only permitted when activating non-default flags, and of course you should be aware of the risks when doing that.
-It might also be that `serde` does not do constant-time serialisation, so keep this in mind.
-However, `to_bytes()` is probably constant-time, but `from_bytes()` might not be because of deserialization errors if the input slice is too small.